TheOdinProject/curriculum/foundations/installations/installation_guides/git/macos.md

-### Guide: Setting up Git in MacOS
+### Guide: Setting up Git in macOS

 #### Step 1: Install Homebrew

 First, you'll need to install Homebrew.
-To install it, you’ll first need to make sure you meet the [Homebrew MacOS requirements](https://docs.brew.sh/Installation#macos-requirements).
+To install it, you’ll first need to make sure you meet the [Homebrew macOS requirements](https://docs.brew.sh/Installation#macos-requirements).
 Once you meet the requirements, copy and paste the following into your terminal:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"